 - Government Fee: From $9,095 AUD.

-- Subclass 309 (Temporary): Permits entry and stay in Australia while awaiting permanent visa processing.
+- Subclass 309 (Temporary): Allows entry into Australia while waiting for permanent residency.

 - Processing Time: 14–26 months.